marksherman/submit-tools-umlcs/README.md

 The scripts then expect you to have a different directory, the DST, where you want the student work expanded to, structured as such: DST/assignment_name/student_name/files*

+## How to Use
+Scripts should be placed in a folder within your home directory on the server.
+This folder must be added to your PATH.
+I recommend ~/bin/ as the folder to put them in.
+Each script has usage described in their header.